The Museum of Modern Art

 Elevators are located throughout the Museum.

-At MoMA PS1, the public entrance on Jackson Avenue is accessible by ramp.
-Wheelchairs are available in the checkroom free of charge.
-The three main floors are accessible by elevator.
-For elevator access to the basement, please ask for assistance at the front desk in the lobby area.
+MoMA PS1’s public entrance on Jackson Avenue is accessible by ramp.
+Wheelchairs are available free of charge in the coat check on a first-come, first-served basis.
+The three main floors of the museum, including the bookstore and café, are accessible by elevator.
+For elevator access to the basement, please ask for assistance at the information desk in the lobby area.
 Wheelchair-accessible bathrooms are located on floors 1, 2, and 3.
-For more information, or to notify our staff of any special needs, please call the front desk during regular public hours (718) 784-2085.
+For more information, or to notify our staff of any special needs, please call the front desk during regular public hours at (718) 784-2085.

 FM assistive listening devices (headsets and neck loops) are available for all Gallery Talks.
 Sign language interpretation is available for all events with at least two weeks advance notice and CART captioning is available for all events with at least three weeks advance notice.